Skip to content

 ├── metadata.json

-The executor-session-logs/ directory contains per-run session logs. metadata.json is always written and includes a logSource field ("native", "raw-event-fallback", or "none") indicating what was captured. events.jsonl is best-effort — it is present when the executor emits native session state or when raw SDK events were captured as a fallback, but may be absent for executors that don’t emit events.
+Session logs are written per (eval, stimulus, model, trial) under the run directory in <eval>/<stimulus>/<model>/<trial>/ directories. metadata.json is always written and includes a logSource field ("native", "raw-event-fallback", or "none") indicating what was captured. events.jsonl is best-effort — it is present when the executor emits native session state or when raw SDK events were captured as a fallback, but may be absent for executors that don’t emit events.
+When a stimulus configures artifacts, the copied files are placed in an artifacts/ subdirectory of that same trial directory.

 Multi-trial (--runs K where K ≥ 2):